zmudzinski/authorizator/README.md

 ### How it works in details
 To understand package workflow let's get deeper into details.

-There are two types of classes that need to provide `Tzm\Authorizator\AuthorizatorAction` and `Tzm\Authorizator\Service\AuthorizatorChannels\Channel`.
+There are two types of classes that need to provide `Tzm\Authorizator\Service\AuthorizatorAction` and `Tzm\Authorizator\Service\AuthorizatorChannels\Channel`.
 Both are abstract, which means that you have to inherit them in your implementation.
 First one is responsible for handling the given action of authorization.
 In this class you will set the action that will be executed after successful verification of the authorization code.
 This class also has the information about the return path after validation, code time expiration and allowed channels.
 The second one provides code delivery channel like e-mail, SMS, etc. It contains a method that delivers the authorization code to the user .

 Out of the box this package comes with vue component.
 This component has all forms and methods.
 There are two endpoints: `authorization/send` and `authorization/check` (both use `POST` method).
-These endpoints are in `Tzm\Authorizator\AuthorizationController`.
+These endpoints are in `Tzm\Authorizator\Controller\AuthorizationController`.
 There is also `authorization/create` endpoint but this we will discussed later.

 In the Controller in which authorization is requested (or any other place like middleware etc.) new authorization in database is created.
 This happens by executing static method `Transaction::createAuth()`.
- The `Transaction` object extends `Tzm\Authorizator\AuthorizatorAction` class.
+ The `Transaction` object extends `Tzm\Authorizator\Service\AuthorizatorAction` class.
 Also new variable is stored in user session (with default name `_authorizator_uuid` and contains `uuid` form database).
 Next by `returnView()` method the view is returned to user.
 So, simply the Controller will look like:
 ```php
 use App\Services\AuthorizationActions\Transaction;